-T-Share as compared to other European telecommunications companies
+T-Share as compared to other European telecommunications companies January 1 to December 31, 2020 (based on total shareholder return^a)

-January 1 to December 31, 2020 (based on total shareholder return^a)
+Sandary 1 to December 51, 2020 (based on total shareholder return)

 ^a Total shareholder return measures the development in the value of a shareholding over a specific period.
 It takes into account dividends paid during the investment period along with any changes in share price.